-An introduction to the major concepts and practices of modern manufacturing, including computer numerically controlled (CNC) machine programming, scheduling, robotic programming and control, real-time process control, digital imaging and machine vision, programmable logic control (PLC), statistical process control (SPC), production system design (LEAN), and computer-based process simulation.
-Strong emphasis is given to hands-on laboratory experience, with a lecture component covering fundamental concepts and supporting the laboratory exercises and projects.
-Includes lab.
+This course introduces the major concepts and practices of modern manufacturing, including computer numerically controlled (CNC) machine programming, robotic programming, scheduling, real-time process control, digital imaging and machine vision, programmable logic control (PLC), statistical process control (SPC), production system design (LEAN), and computer-based process simulation.
+Strong emphasis is given to hands-on laboratory experience, with a lecture component that covers fundamental concepts and supports the laboratory exercises.
+The lab (link here) is comprised of a flexible manufacturing cell (FMC) in the Automated Design and Manufacturing Laboratory (ADML) within EPIC.
+During the labs the students will learn individual system components and then how to integrate the components together to program an automated manufacturing sequence that produces multiple physical products.
+For the course project the students will combine everything learned over the semester to introduce a new product of each team's own design that provides a positive societal impact and demonstrate that their design can be automatically manufactured by the ADML's FMC with the goals of maximizing yield and throughput.
 4 credits.